nasa/astrobee/hardware/pico_driver/scripts/README.md

 the Astrobee MLP but also CPU load required to log the data, which experience shows can be significant.

+## System requirements and installation

+So far, these tools were tested only under Ubuntu 18.04 and Python 2.7 on the host astrobeast.ndc.nasa.gov.
+This host already had the necessary dependencies pre-installed by the admins in the ARC-TI Systems Group, so no installation steps were needed, other than checking out the scripts from the repository.

+Some minor changes would probably be needed to support Python 3.x.
+If the tools will be used on other hosts that aren't pre-configured, this section should be expanded to document how to install the dependencies.

 ## Usage

 Using these tools is a two-step process: